naszilla/naszilla/README.md

 Contributions are welcome!

 ## Reproducibility
-If you have any questions about reproducing an experiment, please raise an issue or email `colin@abacus.ai`.
+If you have any questions about reproducing an experiment, please [open an issue](https://github.com/naszilla/naszilla/issues) or email `colin@abacus.ai`.

 ## Citation
 Please cite our papers if you use code from this repo: